 I will hold the lectures on Mondays and Wednesdays from 9:30am to 10:50am in Econ 300.
-Myungkyu (our TA) will hold a discussion session of one hour on Fridays from 9:00am to 10:00am in Econ 300 and will hold office hours on Tuesdays in Econ 114 from 3:30pm to 5:30pm.
-I will hold office hours on Mondays in Econ 227 from 2pm to 4pm.
+Myungkyu (our TA) will hold a discussion session of one hour on TBD and will hold office hours on Tuesdays from 3:30pm to 5:30pm.
+I will hold office hours on Mondays in Econ 227 from 4:30pm to 6:30pm.
 If you have questions/comments/doubts, you are strongly encouraged to stop by.
 If you cannot make it at the scheduled time, I will be happy to set up an appointment at a time convenient for both of us.

-I will periodically assign problem sets on the material covered in class.
+Problem sets will be regularly assigned on the material covered in class.
 I strongly encourage you to work in study groups on the assignments; however, the responsibility for the content of the homework remains individual and I expect you to turn in your own version of the answer.
 I will announce in class and by email when each assignment is due.
 Late assignments will not be accepted.
-Of the n problem sets assigned, only n - 1 will count towards your final grade; the one with the lowest grade will be dropped.
+Of the n problem sets assigned, only n-1 will count towards your final grade; the one with the lowest grade will be dropped.